⇦ Back

 Check that you have it from the terminal with:

-• The R-IDE and LSP packages need to be installed in Sublime Text:
+Install the R-IDE and LSP packages in Sublime Text:

 ```{r, echo = FALSE}